 These international partnerships embrace faculty exchange and joint research ventures and to work with Irish partners to create a dynamic model for Cross-Atlantic collaboration that will promote and advance University of Massachusetts Lowell's goals to enhance the student experience by providing a global perspective to teaching and research, while contributing to Irish interests through exchange and service.

-Emeritus Directors include: Frank Talty, Stephen McCarthy and Professor Ann Marie Hurley.
+Emeritus Directors include: Frank Talty, Stephen McCarthy and Ann Marie Hurley, professor emerita.

-Since it was founded, the Center for Irish Partnerships has forged special transatlantic relationships with Irish educational partners on both sides of the border.
+Since its inception in 2009, the Center for Irish Partnerships has forged special transatlantic relationships with Irish educational partners on both sides of the border.

 Lowell is a vibrant city that has always been home to waves of immigrants, the first of whom were the Irish.
 The Irish played a fundamental role in the development of the new town and it is a role that they continue to play to this day.